rizanw/go-failsafecall/README.md

 ## LRU In-Memory Cache Pattern

 In-memory caching patterns are techniques used to temporarily store frequently accessed data in memory to improve application performance and reduce latency.
-In this callwrapper package will implement Least Recently Used (LRU) policy.
+In this failsafecall package will implement Least Recently Used (LRU) policy.
 The LRU Cache operates on the principle that the data most recently accessed is likely to be accessed again in the near future.
 By evicting the least recently accessed items first, LRU Cache ensures that the most relevant data remains available in the cache.